BROADSoftware/HADeploy/docsite/docs/getting_started/next_step.md

 hbase_relay:
   host: en1
 ```
-In our case, we add some `host_groups:` as we need them for the following, and there were not defined in the source Ansible inventory
+In our case, we add some [`host_groups`](/plugins_reference/inventory/host_groups) as we need them for the following, and there were not defined in the source Ansible inventory

-We also use a little trick.
-Our Ansible inventory refers the edge node as en1 while we used to name it simply en in our description file.

-To solve this, we create a group en with a single node en1.
-As host name and host group name are used indifferently in the HADeploy file, this will be equivalent to an alias.

-Another trick is the ability to modify only some attributes of one, several or all hosts of this Ansible inventory.
-See `host_overrides` in the reference part.
+Note we also have the ability to modify only some attributes of one, several or all hosts of this Ansible inventory.
+See [`host_overrides`](/plugins_reference/inventory/host_overrides) in the reference part.

 ## Application description